 The world of wedding planning can be an overwhelming one and sometimes you can be inundated with so much advice that you send yourself into a tailspin.
-The Gabbinbar Homestead Wedding Planning Team have you covered, we do this for a living and, to be honest we’re kind of kicking butt at it.
+The Gabbinbar Homestead wedding planning team have you covered, we do this for a living and, to be honest we love every minute of it.
 So here are our 3 wedding planning tips that every newly engaged couple must know.

 Ok, so this tip might seem pretty obvious but we’ve seen so many couples start their wedding planning on the back foot, with scraps of paper from woe to go.
 Our recommendation is to ditch the paper and get savvy with excel.
 Keep everything documented in the one spreadsheet, create your to-do list, keep track of your guest list and of course manage your budget.
 If you are getting married at Gabbinbar Homestead we have this sorted for you, it’s called ‘My Gabbinbar’, a virtual wedding planning software.
 ‘My Gabbinbar’ helps you and your fiancé manage your wedding, keep in contact with our Wedding Planning Team and provides immediate access to important information about your wedding from wherever you are.